Welcome to the Siberian Cat World. We are all about the wonderful Siberian cats.

 Because they are very agile and strong, Siberian cats love heights.
 You will often find your kitty at the tallest spot in the house – on your counters, on the fridge, on the mantelpiece or on top of the bookshelf.
 Cats generally love heights: being high above gives them a great view and makes them feel safe.
 It also gives them a chance to practice their superior climbing skills!
 Your Siberian cat will be very grateful if you get them a cat ladder or build some kind of contraption that would allow them to climb up!
 If you don’t, they might resort to using existing furniture.

-However, as mentioned before, generally Siberian cats are not aggressive, and rarely hold grudges against people.
-They are not the kind of cat that will poop in your slippers out of revenge (Like some cats we know.)
-You can expect sincere and noble behavior from these cats.
+However, generally Siberian cats are not aggressive, and rarely hold grudges against people.
+They are not the kind of cats that will poop in your slippers out of revenge (Like some cats we know ;)) They are too sincere and noble for that.

 Would you recommend other people to have a Siberian cat?